 Royce, chairman of the House Foreign Affairs Committee, told J.D.
-Hayworth on "America's Forum" on Newsmax TV that while he believes "it's time for the administration to reverse its policy on Israel," he does not believe that will begin with the removal of Kerry from his position.
+Hayworth on "America's Forum" on Newsmax TV that while he thinks "it's time for the administration to reverse its policy on Israel," he does not believe that will begin with the removal of Kerry from his position.

-"Now, we have gone through this in terms of his choice as secretary of defense and his choice of secretary of state and, at the end of the day, it's best to have the colors that they're flying known."
+"Now, we have gone through this in terms of his choice as secretary of defense and his choice of secretary of state, and, at the end of the day, it's best to have the colors that they're flying known," he said Tuesday.

 Story continues below video.

-"It's best to know the thinking of this administration.
-So, from my standpoint, this is a wake-up call for everybody who's concerned about security in the Middle East, about the security of Israel and about the foreign policy direction of the United States.
+"It's best to know the thinking of this administration," Royce said.
+"So, from my standpoint, this is a wake-up call for everybody who's concerned about security in the Middle East, about the security of Israel and about the foreign-policy direction of the United States.

-"There's no way that Israel can go forward and negotiate with Hamas being part of the Palestinian authority because Hamas itself, by its own charter, has as the precondition the elimination of the Jewish state and the Jewish people there in Israel," Royce said.
+"There's no way that Israel can go forward and negotiate with Hamas being part of the Palestinian Authority because Hamas itself, by its own charter, has as the precondition the elimination of the Jewish state and the Jewish people there in Israel," Royce said.

-Royce also lamented that "it's taking an awful lot of time for the American people to figure out" the Obama administration's rush forward with the Russian reset idea and the decision to strip Poland and the Czech Republic of the interceptor program that could be used to defend Eastern Europe.
+Royce also lamented that "it's taking an awful lot of time for the American people to figure out" the Obama administration's rush forward with the Russian reset idea and the decision to strip Poland and the Czech Republic of the interceptor program that could be used to defend eastern Europe.

 "That didn't get a lot of publicity.
 That sort of went under the radar," Royce said.
-"As they went forward with that plan to reset the Russian relationship, we can in retrospect see how that was interpreted by Russia, as weakness … and at the same time now we have these statements that have come to the fore with respect to our comments about our ally Israel.
+"As they went forward with that plan to reset the Russian relationship, we can in retrospect see how that was interpreted by Russia, as weakness . . . and at the same time now we have these statements that have come to the fore with respect to our comments about our ally Israel.

 "In having these things out in the public, having discussions of the aims of the administration and the attitude of the administration about our allies, it is very, very helpful for people to start to reflect right now on the way we've treated Poland, the way we've treated the Czech Republic, the nonchalance with which we've approached the situation in Ukraine, and now add to this, the way we're treating Israel.
-These you know, are countries allied to our cause, and this is very advantageous to have some of this [questioning] out in circulation right now."
+These, you know, are countries allied to our cause, and this is very advantageous to have some of this [questioning] out in circulation right now."

-"A national policy in which we state our intention, as Reagan did, to sort of bankrupt their stranglehold over gas and oil in the east by shipping into Eastern Europe is what we should do," Royce said.
+"A national policy in which we state our intention, as Reagan did, to sort of bankrupt their stranglehold over gas and oil in the East by shipping into eastern Europe is what we should do," Royce said.

 © 2015 Newsmax.
 All rights reserved.